apache/mina-sshd/docs/sftp.md

 ### SFTP aware directory scanners

-The framework provides special SFTP aware directory scanners that look for files (!) matching specific patterns.
+The framework provides special SFTP aware directory scanners that look for files/folders matching specific patterns.
 The scanners support *recursive* scanning of the directories based on the selected patterns.

 E.g. - let's assume the layout present below